 - Lambton Wildlife (native plant sales and rescue native plant events)

 *Ausable Bayfield Conservation Authority does not endorse any product or service provider.
 These are provided as a starting reference for some local plant nurseries and there are many other options available.

 For other resources visit the other pages of the Ausable Bayfield Conservation website:

 To return to the main wetlands stormwater improvements page click the button below:

-For examples of projects completed by your neighbours click on the button below:
+For examples of past projects completed by your neighbours click on the button below: